 - Allow municipalities to raise the minimum wage in their area.

-Giving Coloradans a World-Class Education and Valuing Educators
+Giving Coloradans a World-Class Education

 - Universal, free, full-day preschool through a quality provider for every family

 - Full-day kindergarten for every child in Colorado